tokend/android-client/README.md

 You can specify the environment to run tests on inside `Config.kt` file.

-It is recommended to use local [TokenD Developer edition](https://github.com/tokend/developer-edition) for tests.
-To prepare it for tests run [init scripts](https://github.com/tokend/developer-edition#bootstraping-your-environment) after the first start.
+It is recommended to use local [TokenD Developer edition](https://github.com/tokend/developer-edition) for tests because they create a lot of users, assets, asset pairs, etc.

 ## Credits
-⛏ <a href="https://distributedlab.com/" target="_blank">Distributed Lab</a>, 2018
+⛏ <a href="https://distributedlab.com/" target="_blank">Distributed Lab</a>, 2019